vercel/next.js/readme.md

 Router.onRouteChangeStart = null
 ```

 If a route load is cancelled (for example by clicking two links rapidly in succession), `routeChangeError` will fire.
-The passed `err` will contained a `cancelled` property set to `true`.
+The passed `err` will contain a `cancelled` property set to `true`.

 ```js
 Router.onRouteChangeError = (err, url) => {